-All Rhode Islanders age 16 and older are now eligible for the COVID-19 vaccine.
+All Rhode Islanders age 12 and older are now eligible for the COVID-19 vaccine.
 You do not need to be a Thundermist patient.

 The best way to schedule your vaccine appointment is online.
 You can also call (401) 767-4100 and press 2.
-Expect to wait more than an hour.
-We do not have a waitlist.
+Please expect to wait on the phone.

 Click here to learn more about the COVID-19 vaccine.